nickbradley/typescript-promise-example/README.md

 # References

-* This tutorial is basically a code that wraps a more in-depth explanation about [Asynchrony Reading](https://github.com/ubccpsc/310/blob/2017jan/readings/Async.md) by Dr. Reid Holmes
+* This tutorial is heavily inspired by this [Asynchrony Reading](https://github.com/ubccpsc/310/blob/2017jan/readings/Async.md) by Dr. Reid Holmes